kervi/doc/source/actions.rst

     Actions["my_action"](run_async=True)

-Interupts
+Interrupts
 ---------

 Sometimes you need to signal a running action during execution.
-To handle this situation you need to specify an interupt function for an action.
+To handle this situation you need to specify an interrupt function for an action.

 .. code:: python